Let’s play a game we’ll call “Managers vs Leaders.”

 Today, make it a “NO ANSWERS day.”

-Don’t give anyone advice or make any suggestions to anything, all day.
+Don’t give anyone advice or make any suggestions for anything, all day.

 Don’t give anyone answers to any question, problem or situation that arises.